 A large number of scenarios have been modelled using the TRNSYS model.
 As already mentioned, the model has been run for four different types of storages (TTES, PTES, BTES and ATES).
-Each storage type has been run for seven different volumes (see Table 5.3).
+Each TES type has been run for seven different volumes (see Table 5.3).
 The model has furthermore been run with five different magnitudes of surplus heat availability (see Table 5.4).
 The surplus heat availability is also quantified in terms of the so called "surplus heat share", defined as the ratio between the total annual surplus heat supply and the total annual heating demand (without considering the time distributions of the supply and demand).
-The model has furthermore been run for five different sets of temperature levels (see Table 5.5).
-Finally, all these variations have been run for three different reference cities (Rome, London and Stuttgart, see section 5.5).
+The model has furthermore been run for different sets of temperature levels (see Table 5.5).